-Bol Processor is a program initiated by Bernard Bel for music composition and improvisation with real-time MIDI, MIDI file, Csound, and text output options.
-The earliest implementation of Bol Processor (BP1) on an Apple IIc computer dating back to 1981, was used by Jim Kippen for modelling compositional/improvisational processes by drum players in North India.
+BOL PROCESSOR is a program initiated by Bernard Bel for music composition and improvisation with real-time MIDI, MIDI file, Csound, and text output options.
+The earliest implementation of Bol Processor (BP1) on an Apple IIc computer dating back to 1981, was an expert system used by Jim Kippen for modelling improvisational processes by tabla players in North India.

-Bol Processor produces music with a set of rules (a compositional grammar) or from text scores that can be typed in or captured from a MIDI instrument.
+Bol Processor produces music with a set of rules (a compositional grammar) and/or text scores that can be typed in, captured from a MIDI instrument or imported from MusicXML scores.
 These rule sets are very similar to the formal grammars (context-free, context-sensitive, etc.) used in computer science to define machine-readable languages.

-Bol Processor had begun as a shareware application for Macintosh computers developed by Bernard Bel and Srikumar Karaikudi Subramanian.
-In the Spring of 2006, Anthony Kozar joined the venture and open-sourced the Bol Processor with the hope that a community of developers will come together to port it to other platforms and continue to enhance its facilities for music-making.
+Bol Processor BP2 had begun as a shareware application for Macintosh computers developed by Bernard Bel with the help of Srikumar Karaikudi Subramanian.
+In the Spring of 2006, Anthony Kozar joined the venture and open-sourced the program with the hope that a community of developers will come together to port it to other platforms and continue to enhance its facilities for music-making.
 Porting BP2 to Mac OS X was finished in June 2007 by Anthony Kozar.

 Bernard Bel & Anthony Kozar